valtimo-platform/valtimo-documentation/valtimo-implementation/modules/core/web/web.md

 # Web
-Valtimo uses a client-side architecture where a javascript component runs in the browser of a user (client).
+Valtimo uses a client-side architecture where a Javascript component runs in the browser of a user (client).
 To fetch data and push changes this component communicates with a server-side component.
 The Valtimo Web module offers functionality to facilitate the communication between the client- and server-side component.
 ## Dependencies

 In order to use web, the core module needs to be added as a dependency.
 For instructions on how to